roc-11/hangman/README.md

 [View GitHub repository](https://github.com/roc-11/hangman)

 ## Introduction
 Hangman is a Python-based terminal game, which runs in the [Code Institute](https://codeinstitute.net/ie/ "Link to Code Institute homepage") mock terminal on [Heroku](https://www.heroku.com/ "Link to Heroku hompepage").
 This project enables users to guess letters in order to reveal the mystery word.
-Users can select a level of difficulty and words are categorized into different categories.
+Words are categorized into different categories which users can select from.
 Users can make up to 6 incorrect guesses.
 Visual feedback is provided to users via ASCII Hangman illustrations for incorrect guesses.

 The game was made for the third of five Milestone Projects required to complete the Diploma in Full Stack Software Development (e-Commerce Applications) program at [Code institute](https://codeinstitute.net/ie/ "Link to Code Institute homepage").

 The main requirements of this project are to build a command-line application that is useful and usable, and allows users to manage a common dataset about a particular domain.

-## How To Play
+## How To Play Hangman
 Hangman is a word guessing game where a player tries to reveal a hidden word by suggesting individual letters.
 And incorrect guess results in a piece of a hangman figure being drawn, while correct guesses reveal the guessed letter's position.
-You can read more about the Hangman game in general here (LINK).
+You can read more about the Hangman game in general [here](https://www.wikihow.com/Play-Hangman).

-Step by step version of how to play here
+# How to Play PYTHON HANGMAN

+1. Click this []ink](https://hangman-roc-9218949e7f7b.herokuapp.com/) to take you to the mock terminal.
+2. Once the page is loaded, click 'RUN PROGRAM'.
+3. Get familiar with the program - entering 2 to learn the rules of the game.
+4. Begin a Hangman game by inputting 2 on the main menu.
+5. Select a word category and input your username.
+Now you are ready to play!
+6. A secret word will generated.
+A message will appear clarifying how many letters are in the word, and each letter will be shown with a "_".
+7. Start guessing letters, one at a time.
+Each correct letter guess reveals its position in the word! :)
+8. Careful now!
+And incorrect guess will lose you a life and a piece of the Hangman will be hanged/drawn. :(
+9. If you correctly guess all the letters before you lose your lives - then CONGRATS YOU WIN!!
+The word has been revealed and you've saved the Hangman!
+If you lose all 6 lives - the SORRY YOU LOSE!!
+The Hangman is hanged.
+The mystery word will be revealed.
+10. Choose if you would like to play again or not.

 [Back to top ⇧](#hangman-python-game)